10 Best Neighborhoods in Detroit, MI

-Detroit is home to a rich history of stunning Art Deco architecture, historic neighborhoods, and the Golden Age of the automobile industry.
-The city experienced a decline over the decades, but more people are moving to Detroit for its affordable cost of living, food scene, and cultural amenities.
-You're never far from a museum, jazz club, or waterfront views when you live in Detroit.
+Detroit, double-crowned the Motor City and Hockeytown, is home to a rich history of stunning Art Deco architecture, historic neighborhoods, Motown music, beloved Coney Island Chili Dogs, and the Golden Age of the automobile industry.
+While the city experienced a decline over the decades, more people are moving to Detroit for its affordable cost of living, food scene, and cultural amenities.
+In fact, state and city officials continue to invest long-term in developing Detroit for the future, with big plans rolling out between 2024 and 2025.
+Even now, you're never far from a museum, jazz club, or waterfront views when you live in the city.

 Downtown Detroit monorail mass transit for tourism and commute